 Mia Holdaway

-Trainee Building Surveyor
+Building Surveyor

 I always knew I wanted a career in the construction industry, and I really liked the idea of an apprenticeship because it allowed me to learn whilst I studied.
 Being able to put into practice what I am learning as I go along really helped me with my course and suited my style of learning.
+With the benefit of hindsight, I am very glad I pursued that route.

 Over the years I have had the opportunity to work on a large variety of project at HCC.
-Which include re-roofs, science laboratory refurbishments, landscaping works, conversions, refurbishments, and recladding projects.
+Which include re-roofs, science laboratory refurbishments, landscaping works, alterations, refurbishments, and recladding projects.
 Being able to see a project all the way through from beginning to end is very fulfilling.
 It also has given me the opportunity to work with a variety of different people such as contractors, mechanical and electrical engineers, building control officers, planning officers and ecology officers – to name just a few.